nitayalon/AGT-Bidding-competition/STUDENT_GUIDE.md

                 - Must be >= 0
                 - Should be <= your current budget
                 - Bids over budget are automatically capped
+                - Bids are automatically rounded to 2 decimal places

         Important:
-            - You have 2 seconds maximum to return
+            - You have 3 seconds maximum to return
             - Timeout or error = bid of 0
             - This is a SECOND-PRICE auction: winner pays second-highest bid
+            - All bids are rounded to 2 decimal places (e.g., 15.678 → 15.68)
         """
         pass